 Post Exercise Overeating and Food Rewards

 One major reason why people gain weight while they exercise is that they overeat after coming home from a hard workout.
 While a post workout meal is definitely necessary, it is important to not overeat and consume more calories than you need after a workout.
 The last thing you’d want to do is let a great workout go to waste.
 Let’s take a 150 pound person as an example.
 After a tough workout, this person can expect to burn about 600 calories in an hour.
-Most exercisers never even reach this number but I will be generous for the sake of this example.
-This same person comes home and overeats or rewards themselves with a hamburger with fries, totaling 650 calories (again, I’m being generous).
+Most exercisers never even reach this number but we will be generous for the sake of this example.
+This same person comes home and overeats or rewards themselves with a hamburger with fries, totaling 650 calories.
 It took this person an hour to burn 600 calories, but it took the same person about 10 minutes to gain it all back again because they overate and rewarded themselves after a tough workout.
 OK, maybe you don’t reward yourselves with a burger after every workout.
 But how many times have you told yourself you can have that extra piece of cake or slice of pizza because you worked out that day?
 Start thinking of the workout as a reason not to overindulge when you eat your next meal.
 Why would you want to cancel out a great workout?
 If you’re like most, you want to start seeing positive changes; a good place to start would be to stop canceling out your workouts with unhealthy rewards.

 Hydration Makes You Fluctuate